 To control pain associated with spinal stenosis, your doctor may prescribe:

 - NSAIDs.
-Nonsteroidal anti-inflammatory drugs (NSAIDs) help relieve pain and reduce inflammation.
-Some NSAIDs, such as ibuprofen (Advil, Motrin, others) and naproxen (Aleve), are available without prescription.
+Nonsteroidal anti-inflammatory drugs (NSAIDs) help relieve pain and reduce inflammation common to osteoarthritis.
+Some NSAIDs, such as ibuprofen (Advil, Motrin IB, others) and naproxen (Aleve), are available without prescription.

 - Muscle relaxants.
-Medications such as cyclobenzaprine (Amrix, Flexeril) can calm the muscle spasms that sometimes occur with spinal stenosis.
+Medications such as cyclobenzaprine (Amrix, Flexeril) can calm the muscle spasms that occasionally occur with spinal stenosis.

 - Antidepressants.
 Nightly doses of tricyclic antidepressants, such as amitriptyline, can help ease chronic pain.

 - Anti-seizure drugs.
-Some anti-seizure drugs, such as gabapentin (Neurontin, Gralise) and pregabalin (Lyrica), are used to reduce pain caused by damaged nerves.
+Some anti-seizure drugs, such as gabapentin (Neurontin, Gralise, Horizant) and pregabalin (Lyrica), are used to reduce pain caused by damaged nerves.

 - Opioids.
-Drugs such as oxycodone (Oxycontin, Percocet, others) and hydrocodone (Lortab, Vicodin, others) contain substances related to codeine and can be habit-forming.
+Drugs that contain codeine-related drugs such as oxycodone (Percocet, OxyContin, others) and hydrocodone (Norco, Zohydro, others) can be habit-forming.

 - Build up your strength and endurance